DSprtn/GTFO_VR_Plugin/README.md

 	There are configurable options for:
 	-	Left handed mode
 	- 	Snap turn - Amount, smooth turn
+	-  	Radial menus - Extra text info, quickswitch weapon to last used
 	-	Rendering tweaks - Post-processing, resolution and other performance tweaks/hacks
 	- 	Floor height offset (for seated mode and height adjustment!)
 	-	Movement vignette - Toggle, intensity